A Modular Magneto-Inductive Sensor for Low Vector Magnetic Field Measurements

 \section{Conclusions}

-In this study, we developed a miniature MI sensor module with dimensions of 1 cm x 1cm x 0.2 cm to measure the surface magnetic field of the superconducting radio-frequency cavity.
-The laboratory testing results demonstrate that the proposed MI sensor can detect a low magnetic field strength as low as 8.28 nT when the sampling rate is 10 Hz, and its typical noise floor is about 0.235 nT/Hz$^{1/2}$ at 1 Hz.
+In this paper, we describe a miniature MI sensor module with dimensions of 1 cm x 1 cm x 0.2 cm to measure the low vector magnetic field.
+The laboratory testing results demonstrate that the proposed MI sensor can detect a low magnetic field strength as low as 8.28 nT when the sampling rate is 10 Hz, the typical noise floor is about 0.235 nT/Hz$^{1/2}$ at 1 Hz, the sensitivity is about 13 nT, and the non-linearity is no more than 3\%.
 For the field testing results, the proposed MI sensor shows good magnetic field tracking performance, and has the ability to catch magnetic anomalies.
-Consequently, the proposed MI sensor shows a great scope for magnetic anomaly detection, and the miniature property makes it overcome the shortcomings of the related commercial devices (especially the fluxgate sensor) for measuring the surface magnetic field of the superconducting radio-frequency cavity, i.e., bulky size, heavy, high power, etc. Further, this study also lays the foundation for future works to improve the accuracy of the MI sensor for magnetic field detection.
+Consequently, the proposed MI sensor shows a great scope for magnetic anomaly detection, and the miniature property makes it overcome the shortcomings of the related commercial devices (especially the fluxgate sensor) for measuring the low vector magnetic field, i.e., bulky size, heavy, high power, etc. Further, this study also lays the foundation for future works to improve the accuracy of the MI sensor for magnetic field detection.